begolu2/rktik-thesis/04_discussion.md

 ## Personal Evaluation

-The goals of **completeness**, **feasibility** and **maintainability**, as defined in the [Methodology] section, have been reached by the implementation described in this document.
-Development of the neccessary features for publishing and discussing content using Personas and Movements have been built, and an appropriate environment for the operation of Rktik has been configured.
+The goals of **completeness**, **feasibility** and **maintainability**, as defined in section [Methodology], have been reached by the implementation described in this document.
+Development of the neccessary features for *publishing* and *discussing* content using personas and movements have been built, and an appropriate environment for the operation of Rktik has been configured.
 While these initial goals are important, other aspects of Rktik have shown shortcomings in the course of development and testing.
 In this areas I have identified three aspects based on my own experiences and informal feedback received from acquaintances.

 1. Some of the concepts used in Rktik, such as the distinction between a private mindspace and a public blog or the concept of movements, are hard to understand for new users.
-This problem should be approached by building a tutorial, which explains the core mechanics and concepts in Rktik.
+This problem should be approached by building a tutorial, which explains core mechanics and concepts.
 It can be presented after signup and should be directed both at new users with an account and potential, but unregistered users.

 2. As described in the section [Improving Performance], the site’s speed is still too low to be satisfactory for many users.
 This can be improved by setting up periodically running background processes, which precompute database queries and store them in memcache.
 Site performance could also be improved significantly by moving Rktik to more powerful servers, which increases the costs of running the service.

 3. Rktik features interesting content that is regularly updated.
-Users who have signed up for an account but don’t visit the site regularly could benefit from this through a periodic email newsletter.
+Users who have signed up for an account, but don’t visit the site regularly, could benefit from this through a periodic email newsletter.
 Each edition of the newsletter may feature the most interesting content on Rktik as measured by votes received on thoughts.

 ## Usage Metrics

 Usage metrics have been collected anonymously using the Amplitude and Google Analytics services.
 These are external services which receive usage data via short Javascript scripts embedded in every served page.
 As I consider this usage data *personal information*, I have collected it anonymously.
-This prevents me from filtering my own usage of the service from the metrics.
 While Google Analytics tracks information about page requests, Amplitude tracks specific, manually defined events that can occur after a page was fully loaded.

-Google Analytics collected data since making rktik.com accessible to the public on July 26th 2015 until today, October 2nd 2015 for a total of 68 days.
-Amplitude collected data from August 8th 2015 until today, October 2nd 2015 for a total of 55 days.
-This difference exists because I only found out about Amplitude when the measurement had already begun.
+Google Analytics data is included since making rktik.com accessible to the public on July 26th 2015 until October 2nd 2015 for a total of 68 days.
+Amplitude data is included from August 8th 2015 until October 2nd 2015 for a total of 55 days.
+This difference exists because I only found out about Amplitude when measurement had already begun.

 Google Analytics and Amplitude collect extensive amounts of information.
-As a complete analysis of the data would go beyond the scope of this thesis, I have focussed on three key metrics: 1) The total number of usage sessions, 2) the number of users per week, 3) the number of users who have used specific features  and 4) the number of thoughts and votes created.
+As a complete analysis of the data would go beyond the scope of this thesis, I have focussed on four kinds of measurement: 1) The total number of usage sessions, 2) the number of users per week, 3) the number of users who have used specific features in a given week and 4) the number of thoughts and votes created.
 I chose these metrics because they reflect both the total amount of usage as well as the relative popularity of specific features.

 For the purpose of this evaluation, a *user* is defined as a web browser used to access Rktik.
 In contrast to the definition given in [Terminology], this does not discriminate between users with an Rktik user account and anonymous users.
-While it is possible, that a person uses more than one web browser to access Rktik, this is not differentiated as it is not technically feasible to identify this behavior.
+While it is possible that a person uses more than one web browser to access Rktik, this is not differentiated as it is not technically feasible to identify this behavior.
 Usage assessment using Google Analytics and Amplitude relies on Javascript scripts embedded in the site.
 If a user has blocked these scripts or disabled Javascript altogether in their browser, their usage is not recorded.

 ### Usage sessions